Portuguese Primeira Liga

 Porto as well have finished the championship undefeated twice, and in 1999 they became the first club to win the title five seasons in a row.

 Benfica, Porto and Sporting are not just the three teams that have won almost all championship titles.
 They are also the only clubs that have never been relegated, the ones with the biggest stadiums, as well as the biggest average attendances.
 Furthermore, historically, they have been the main player providers to Portugal's national team.

 The name “Primeira Liga” made its comeback substituting “Primeira Divisão” as the league's title in 1999.
 Three years later, it started getting combined with a sponsor's name, adding another source of income for the clubs and the “Liga Portuguesa de Futebol Profissional” itself.
 More commonly known as “Liga Portugal”, or by its acronym, “LPFP”, it is the governing body of Portugal's two professional leagues (including the second division).

 Primeira Liga is the name of the current top level of the Portuguese football league system.
 A second division (originally referred to as Segunda Divisão de Honra) with professional status was founded in 1990.
-An overview of the current league system in Portugal is presented in the table below.
+An overview of the current league system in Portugal is presented in table 1.